 Rand firmly closed his ears to the rest of the conversation as he headed up the narrow, rickety staircase to the top of the house and his sister's room.

-Rand and knocked on the closed door.
+R and knocked on the closed door.
 "Mila?"
+"Go away."